-Today, most large companies in Canada employ personnel that are specifically dedicated to developing socially responsible corporate practices.
-Among other things, boards have identified the need to engage stakeholders through a variety of different means, including ongoing dialogue.
-In many cases, corporations have voluntarily committed to international CSR standards, such as sustainability reporting.
+Today, most large companies in Canada employ CSR personnel that are specifically dedicated to developing socially responsible corporate practices.
+Among other things, boards have identified the need to engage stakeholders through a variety of different means, which include creating and maintaining an ongoing dialogue.
+In many cases, companies have voluntarily committed to international CSR standards, such as sustainability reporting.
 Various factors (including economic volatility and underperformance among many listed companies) have led to growing public scrutiny of corporate boards, including a renewed emphasis on the role of boards in promoting socially responsible corporate practices.

-In response to an emerging demand for socially focused investment options (such as health, environmental, cultural and educational goals), investors can pursue social goals while seeking to make a profit through new hybrid corporate models such as:

-- Community contribution companies in British Columbia. - Community interest companies in Nova Scotia.

-This supplements the traditional role of societies, associations and clubs.
-See also the Canada Not-For-Profit Corporation Act in the federal context.
+In response to an emerging demand for socially focused investment options (such as health, environmental, cultural and educational goals) investors can now pursue social goals while seeking to make a profit through new hybrid corporate models such as community contribution companies in British Columbia and community interest companies in Nova Scotia.
+For a federal alternative, see the Canada Not-For-Profit Corporations Act.
+Overall, these models supplement the traditional role of societies, associations and clubs.